nrwl/nx/docs/generated/packages/storybook/documents/overview.md

+---
+title: Nx Storybook Plugin Overview
+description: This is an overview page for the Storybook plugin in Nx.
+It explains what Storybook is and how to set it up in your Nx workspace.
+---

 [Storybook](https://storybook.js.org) is a development environment for UI components.
 It allows you to browse a component library, view the different states of each component, and interactively develop and test components.

 This guide will briefly walk you through using Storybook within an Nx workspace.